2 Days in Belfast with Kids

 We had fun walking around looking at all the goods for sale; it didn’t feel like overly touristy junk that you see in a lot of city markets.
 Of course, there are lots of leprechauns and four-leaf clovers to be had, but it’s mostly local crafts, not mass produced in China.

-We were there around lunch time and had a super hard time choosing which food stands to try for lunch.
+We visited St. George’s Market around lunch time and had a super hard time choosing which food stands to try for lunch.
 We ended up getting the kids a cheese and tomato crepe from La Creperie and two pork-rib sandwiches from Lagan Ribs.
 The food from both stands was plentiful and excellent.
 We grabbed a couple of very large Millionaire Squares from the Jam & Olly’s stand for dessert.

 The Lagan Towpath